reasonml/reasonml.github.io/README.md

 npm run deploy
 ```

+**Note**: the deployment is currently broken.
+You'll get an error in extract-text-webpack-plugin.
+See the temporary patch [here](https://github.com/gatsbyjs/gatsby/issues/1846#issuecomment-323221766).
+What a time to be alive.

 The site uses GatsbyJS.
 For info on how it works, take a look at [their docs](https://www.gatsbyjs.org/docs/).

 ## Building the Playground